Facebook’s privacy sin: Making us think we had it

 It was an intriguing couple of days and I learned a ton.
 I’ll post some more developed thoughts tomorrow as I get some time to ponder it during my travels to ICA in Chicago, but I did want to highlight one thing.

 There were a few statements regarding social media that stuck out.
-One presenter referred to Twitter and Facebook as “fads” compared to the staying power of newspapers.
+One presenter referred to and as “fads” compared to the staying power of newspapers.
 During discussion today, when the integration with social media was brought up, several pointed out that Facebook isn’t profitable and thus doesn’t present a viable model for newspapers.

 Two thoughts on this.
 Read more